Tori's friend experienced an unfortunate bleach spill after re-carpeting his home, so she learned a lot about covering up bleach stains.

 I have actually painted floors using latex interior paint.
 I painted over 600 sq ft using this method, and it worked like a charm (it was the very cheap, flat, office-style carpet).

 Note: The carpet will turn very stiff, almost like a laminate.
 No joke.
 I actually wanted to turn mine into a laminate-type texture, so I resin-ed over it several times.
-But even after the first coat of simple indoor house paint it was still stiff.
+But even after the first coat of simple indoor house paint, it was still stiff.

-The only advantage is that you can get color matching done at any Home Depot or Lowes and get the exact color you need.
+The only advantage is that you can get color matching done at any Home Depot or Lowe's and get the exact color you need.
 If you get a water-based paint, you can further dilute it and individually paint each fiber.

-Check out my blue painted carpet floor (it's blue with three colors of sparkle to look like an ocean.
+Check out my blue-painted carpet floor (it's blue with three colors of sparkle to look like an ocean.
 The carpet used to be a hideous gray with stains on it.)

-Depending on what color your carpet is, a pen, sharpie or marker may be all you need.
+Depending on what color your carpet is, a pen, sharpie, or marker may be all you need.
 Take your fibers to the store and find a match.

 Tips: If you find a marker in a close shade, put a dab of water into a glass jar or cup.
 Dissect your marker so all you have is the interior and put it into the mug.
 You may or may not have to cut it open.
-If is a marker, use a knife or razor and slit it open then place the center piece into the dab of water and let it turn into “dye.”
+If it is a marker, use a knife or razor and slit it open then place the center piece into the dab of water and let it turn into “dye.”
 Add more water as needed.

 Cutting the Stain Out

 As a realtor said, depending upon the size of the bleached area and the style of carpet, cutting out fibers can work.
-If its just a few hairs, pulling or cutting them may be just fine.
+If it's just a few hairs, pulling or cutting them may be just fine.